Spicery/gingerdocs/gnx_syntax.rst

 For Loops
 ---------

 Notes: This is work in progress.
-Easier to understand if declarations come first.
+In time the STMNTS will be subsumed into the QUERY itself.
+That is a step too far at the time of writing.
+Similarly the plan is to permit top-level queries, whereas right now only bindings are permitted at top level, and if-then-else and switches will also be treated as query-solvers.

 Syntax
 ~~~~~~